 This integrated function is used to reliably initialize flip-flops to a predictable state during the application of $V{DD}$ .
-It causes the RESET output signal to be asserted.
-It also forces a reset if the $V{DD}$ falls below a threshold.
+It causes the RESET output signal to be asserted until VDD reaches a given threshold.
+It also forces a reset if the $V{DD}$ falls below a specified threshold.